 11C.
-Self-induced intoxication not to be mitigating factor in sentencing drug includes - intoxication means intoxication because of the influence of alcohol, a drug or any other substance;
+Self-induced intoxication not to be mitigating factor in sentencing drug includes - self-induced intoxication, in relation to a person, means any intoxication of the person except intoxication that -

 - (1) In determining the appropriate sentence for an offence, the self-induced intoxication of the offender at the time the offence was committed is not to be taken into account as a mitigating factor. - (2) Subsection (1) has effect despite any Act or rule of law to the contrary. - (3) In this section -